Top 5 Causes of Glass Breakage in Solar Modules

 Common Installation Mistakes:

-- Incorrect Frame Fitting: Frames that are too tight or too loose cause stress concentrations on the glass.
+• Incorrect Frame Fitting: Glass experiences stress concentrations from frames that are either too tight or too loose.

 Prevention Tips: